Maltese Catholics Criticize Archbishop Scicluna’s Leadership on ‘LGBT’ Issues

 Asked why the word homosexuality was totally absent on the summit’s first day, Archbishop Scicluna said it was “never legitimate” to “generalize about categories of persons.”
 He said homosexuality was one of a number of human conditions but was not something that “really predisposes to sin.”
 He added: “I would never dare point to a category as one that has the propensity to sin.
 We all have the same propensity.”

 In comments to reporters the following day, he said homosexual abuse of seminarians was separate to the sexual abuse of minors, despite more than 80% of all abuse cases being male on male, according to the 2004 John Jay report into the U.S. clerical sex abuse crisis.
-A similarly strong correlation was found in a study of clergy abuse Belgium released last month.
+A similarly strong correlation was found in a study of clergy abuse in Belgium released last month.

 “You cannot not address misconduct of that nature, which is sinful,” Archbishop Scicluna said, “but this is not about the sexual abuse of minors.”